dtrace Command Options

 Generate an ELF file containing an embedded DTrace program.
 The DTrace probes specified in the program are saved inside a relocatable ELF object which can be linked into another program.
 If the

-option is present, the ELF file is saved using the path name specified as the argument for this operand.
-If the-o
+-ooption is present, the ELF file is saved using the path name specified as the argument for this operand.
+If the-ooption isn't present and the DTrace program is contained with a file whose name isfilename.d, then the ELF file is saved using the namefilename.o.
+Otherwise the ELF file is saved using the named.out. -

 Print the path names of included files when invoking

-invocation, causing it to display the list of path names, one for each line, tostderr
+cpp(enabled using the-Coption).
+This option passes the-Hoption to eachcppinvocation, causing it to display the list of path names, one for each line, tostderr. -

 Generate a header file containing macros that correspond to probes in the specified provider definitions.
 This option can generate a header file that's included by other source files for later use with the

-option is present, the header file is saved using the path name specified as the argument for that option.
-If the-o
+-Goption.
+If the-ooption is present, the header file is saved using the path name specified as the argument for that option.
+If the-ooption isn't present and the DTrace program is contained with a file whose name isfilename.d, then the header file is saved using the namefilename.h. -

 Specify probe identifier (